 - Check the fees associated with an event:

-To check availability and discuss your event see the contact name, phone number and email address list on each facility's web page.
+NEW!
+For private party use of a picnic Area, Visit www.KirklandParks.net to Check Availability and Book On-Line!
+To check availability for all other facilities or fields and to discuss your event see the contact name, phone number and email address list on each facility's web page.

 There are two different types of athletic field use – informal and formal.
 Applications for fields can be accepted at any time throughout the year, although most uses occur from March 1st through September 30th.
 Please read on for information that will assist with increasing the chances of scheduling a field.
 How to Request an Athletic Field (PDF - 274k)

 Please call 425.587.3345 to access our Ballfield Rainout Hotline.
 Rainout information is provided for games only at Lee Johnson, Crestwoods, Everest, 132nd Square and Juanita Beach fields.
 Leagues are responsible for independently raining out other locations and practices.
 Rainout information will be updated weekdays by 11:00 a.m. (earlier as necessary on days with games) and by 7:30 a.m. on weekends.
 It will only be updated again if necessary.